EFavDB/efavdb.github.io-src/content/articles/statistics/ranking-revisited.md

 **Bayesian method 2:** Rank item $i$ by its median $p$-value.

 Sorting by an item score provides an approach that will scale well even at large $N$.
 A natural score to consider is an item's median $p$-value: that which it has a $50/50$ shot of being larger (or smaller) than.
-Using (\ref{BR}), this satisfies
+Using (\ref{bayes_rule}), this satisfies
 $$\tag{6}\label{m2}
 \frac{\int_0^{p_{med}} p^{n_i(1)+a}(1-p)^{n_i(0)+b} dp}{\int_0^{1} p^{n_i(1)+a}(1-p)^{n_i(0)+b} dp} = 1/2.
 $$